d-rez/esphome-razer-nommo-pro-speaker-control/static/index.md

 No more!
 With some work and effort I was able to sniff and decrypt the Bluetooth protocol used by Razer which allows for pretty much full control of the device.
-With the power of ESP32 (sorry ESP8266 lovers, as mentioned the speakers use BT) Home Assistant, you can now control speakers via WiFi and even integrate them with things like automatic power-on together with a TV and so on.
+With the power of ESP32 (sorry ESP8266 lovers, as mentioned the speakers use BT), ESPHome and Home Assistant, you can now control speakers via WiFi and even integrate them with things like automatic power-on together with a TV and so on.

 Supported features: